anthonyrgreen/lambdalife/README.md

 run
 ---

+to see a single time step in the game of life

 ```
 ./life < start_R-pentomino
 ```

-or
+to see an input evolve two time steps

 ```
 ./life < start_R-pentomino | ./life
 ```

-or to find the fixed point of life
+or to watch the game evolve (until a fixed point)

 ```
-./fp ./life start_R-pentomino
+./fp ./life start_R-pentomino -v
 ```

 note: fp script taken from lambdal's [unix-life](https://github.com/lambdal/unix-life)